jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * Step Functions
 * Fargate

-Lambda@Edge is used to deploy Lambda functions alongside your CloudFront CDN, it is for building more responsive applications.
+Lambda@Edge is used to deploy Lambda functions alongside your CloudFront CDN, it is for building more responsive applications, closer to the end user.
 Lambda is deployed globally.
 Here are some use cases: Website security and privacy, dynamic webapp at the edge, search engine optimization (SEO), intelligent route across origins and data centers, bot mitigation at the edge, real-time image transformation, A/B testing, user authentication and authorization, user prioritization, user tracking and analytics.

 ### Serverless architecture patterns